girb0t/weather-powered-email/README.md

 # Sending out emails
-Run the following rake task to send out emails to every subscribed user.
-The subject line and content will be different depending on weather conditions at the user's location.
+Run the following rake task to send out an email to each subscribed user.
+The subject line and content will differ depending on weather conditions at the user's location.
 Note that there is a deliberate delay between sending emails to keep from going over Wunderground's 5-calls-per-minute limit.

 ```
 > rake mailer:send_weather_emails